 Episode 6, CULTIVATING PEACE

-The final episode helps us understand that through connecting with and validating others, we can find that we have more in common than we night first imagine.
+The final episode helps us understand that through connecting with and validating others, we can find that we have more in common than we might first imagine.
 Practicing non-judgement and acts of kindness increase our ability to understand peace as a process.